 Force Feedback Scale is actually the Aligning Torque setting, the predominant force you feel in the wheel, not the overall strength of the force feedback.
 Setting this too high will make the wheel heavy and quite jerky, especially on dirt roads.

 Center Spring Scale is the force pulling the wheel back to the center.
-This setting also seems to have no effect.
-I've set it to zero just as a reminder that something is wrong.
+This setting has no noticeable effect.

 Wheel Damper Scale adds weight to the wheel.
 Likewise, this setting seems to have no effect, so I have set it to zero.